basilhendroff/truenas-iocage-letsencrypt/HPILO.md

 Other options with defaults include:
 - STAGING:  While finding your way around this resource, you're encouraged to set STAGING to 1 to avoid hitting Let's Encrypt rate limits.
 The default is 0.
 - DNSAPI:   A supported DNS provider for automatic DNS API integration https://github.com/acmesh-official/acme.sh/wiki/dnsapi.
 The default is `dns_cf` (Cloudflare).
 3. If this is your first deployment, continue with this step, otherwise, skip to the next step.
-Set up the API credentials for your DNS provider https://github.com/acmesh-official/acme.sh/wiki/dnsapi, but do not issue a certificate yet.
+Set up the API credentials for your DNS provider https://github.com/acmesh-official/acme.sh/wiki/dnsapi, but do not issue a certificate just yet!
 For example, for Cloudflare:
 ```
 setenv CF_Token "sdfsdfsdfljlbjkljlkjsdfoiwje"
 setenv CF_Account_ID "xxxxxxxxxxxxx"
 ```
-SIDE NOTE: Depending on the shell used `echo "$SHELL"`, the syntax wll differ when setting environmental variables:
+SIDE NOTE: The Let's Encrypt jail uses the C shell (csh).
+When setting environmental variables, use `setenv` rather than `export`.
+Note the difference in syntax.
 ```
 export key=value
 setenv key value
 ```
 When a certificate is first issued, `CF_Token` and `CF_Account_ID` will be saved in `~/.acme.sh/account.conf` and used for subsequent deployments.

-4. Run the helper script `bash hpilo.sh` to issue a Let's Encrypt certificate to the iLO.
+4. Run the helper script `bash hpilo.sh` to issue and deploy a Let's Encrypt certificate to the iLO.
 5. Repeat the above steps for other iLOs on your network.

 To list all issued certificates `acme.sh --list`.
-Acme.sh will manage the renewal of the certificates.
+Acme.sh will manage the renewal and deployment of the certificates.